jhsu802701/rails_from_scratch_rails5/08-02-mailcatcher.md

 # Send mail through smtp://localhost:1025
 ```
 * Enter the command "sh mailcatcher.sh".
 * In the browser window in the host environment, go to the appropriate URL.
+You should see the MailCatcher interface, but there won't be any messages.
 * Enter the command "sh git_check.sh".
 * Enter the following commands:
 ```